stubma/cocos2dx-classical/README.md

 * CCSpriteBatchNode insertQuadFromSprite, updateQuadFromSprite, addSpriteWithoutQuad are changed to public
 * CCScrollView adds getTouchPoint to get last touch position
 * CCRepeatForever override stop method
+* setShaderProgram can specify uniform values so that one shader can be shared by many nodes

 How to use CCImagePicker
 ==========================